Terms used:

 No Byes will be granted to any team wishing to participate in "invitational" competitions unless the team is assigned to compete by Skate Canada.

-13.2.
+14.2.
 Complement of Skaters to Skate Canada Challenge

 In all cases where a Sectional Bye has been granted, the Section may send the full complement plus the Byed competitor(s) to Skate Canada Challenge

-13.3.
+14.3.
 Complement of Skaters to the Canadian Figure Skating Championships

-13.4.
+14.5.
 Byed Skaters Electing to Compete

-In the event that a competitor is Byed through a Sectionals competition, Skate Canada Challenge or Regionals but elects to compete, the Bye will be retained by the competitor regardless of the result achieved by such competitor.
+In the event that a competitor is Byed through a Sectionals competition, Skate Canada Challenge, or Regionals but elects to compete, the Bye will be retained by the competitor regardless of the result achieved by such competitor.
 In this case, the numbers of competitors advancing to the next level of competition will be determined as if the competitor activated their Bye

-13.5.
+14.6.
 Automatic Byes to the Canadian Figure Skating Championships for Senior Competitors

-Automatic Byes are granted through their respective Sectionals, Regionals and/or Skate Canada Challenge to Senior competitors placing first, second or third in the previous year's Canadian Figure Skating Championships in the same Event discipline and/or to Senior competitors who place first, second or third at any of the previous three ISU World Figure Skating Championships and/or the immediately prior Olympic Winter Games in each case in the same Event discipline.
-In the case of pairs and ice dance a Bye is earned by the team not by the individual skaters, and as such the Bye will be granted provided that the skaters are continuing to compete as a team.In synchronized skating, a Bye is earned by a team, however the skaters may change between season and retain the Bye.
+Automatic Byes are granted through their respective Sectionals, Regionals, and/or Skate Canada Challenge to Senior competitors placing first, second or third in the previous year's Canadian Figure Skating Championships in the same Event discipline and/or to Senior competitors who place first, second, or third at any of the previous three ISU World Figure Skating Championships, and/or the immediately prior Olympic Winter Games in each case in the same Event discipline.
+In the case of pairs and ice dance a Bye is earned by the team not by the individual skaters, and as such the Bye will be granted provided that the skaters are continuing to compete as a team.
+In synchronized skating, a Bye is earned by a team, however the skaters may change between season and retain the Bye.

-13.6.
+14.7.
 Extraordinary Circumstances and Medical Byes

-Extraordinary circumstance Byes to Skate Canada Challenge or the Canadian Figure Skating Championships at any level may be granted by the High Performance Development Committee in consultation with the Skate Canada President, Skate Canada CEO, Director(s) of High Performance and NextGen, as appropriate.
+Extraordinary circumstance Byes to Skate Canada Challenge, Skate Canada Trophy, or the Canadian Figure Skating Championships at any level may be granted by the High Performance Development Committee in consultation with the Skate Canada President, Skate Canada CEO, Director(s) of High Performance and NextGen, as appropriate.
 Such Byes will only be granted in extraordinary circumstances where the skater has demonstrated worthiness for a Bye.
 Such a Bye is extraordinary and will generally be related to medical conditions.
 In this case, such Byed competitor(s) will be in addition to the designated maximum number of competitors in the relevant Canadian Figure Skating ChampionshipsEvent.
 Requests for consideration for a Bye must be made in writing to the Skate Canada CEO and must contain a description of the grounds upon which such Bye is being requested.

-13.7.
-"Guest" Competing at Sectional Competitions
+14.8.
+Guests Competing at Sectional Competitions

 • The other Section must be in agreement